 Instructions

-- Mix the hing in 3 tbsps of water and add this hing water while grinding.
+- After four hours, drain the water.
+Mix asafoetida in 3 tbsps of water and add this water while blending the batter.

-- Meanwhile in a sunny area (backyard or balcony or terrace) place the clean plastic sheet or silicone mat.
+- Meanwhile, in a sunny area (backyard, balcony, or terrace), place the clean plastic sheet, a silicone mat, or clean cotton cloth.

 - Keep the water and bowl of water ready.
-Wet your palm and take a pinch of the batter and start placing them in the plate or cover with 1 inch space between each piece.
-Irregular shapes are perfect fine.
+Wet your palm, pinch the batter, and place the pinched batter on the sheet with a 1-inch space between each piece.
+Irregular shapes are perfectly fine.

-- Let it sundry for the whole day and bring the sheet with the vadagams inside in the evening.
-The next day flip it slowly and dry them again.
+- Let it dry under the sun for the whole day, and bring the sheet with the vadagams inside in the evening.
+The next day, flip the vadagam slowly and dry them again.

-- Once they are dried up store them in airtight container.
+- Once completely dried, store the vadams in an airtight container.

 Notes